 Trustee Position #3

-Asta Margaryan is a contract attorney at MultiCare Health System.
+Asta Margaryan serves as Corporate Counsel for Pyrotek Incorporated.
 Asta received her undergraduate degree in Business Administration from Easter Washington University and her J.D. from Gonzaga University School of Law.
 While attending law school, Asta clerked in the Consumer Protection Division of the Washington State Attorney General’s Office.
 After law school, Asta entered private practice with mid-sized firms in Kennewick and Spokane where her practice primarily focused on civil litigation, medical malpractice defense, and employment law.

 Trustee Position #4